-Prerequisite(s): For Arts students: HIE102 and two of the following: (HIE202 or HIE203) (HIE270 or HIE271), HIE284 For Science and Engineering students: HIE203, HIE207 and HIE271
+Prerequisite(s): For Arts students: HIE102 and two of the following: (HIE202 or HIE203) (HIE270 or HIE271), HIE284

 Note(s): Usually offered in the Winter

 HIF479 LA GUERRE D'ALGÉRIE

 This course is the history of war in Algeria based largely upon the historiography of the last twenty years.
 It addresses the economic, political and social aspects of the Algerian " terrorist " movement.
 The course also looks at the response of the French government and military to the Algerian insurgency and its international context.
 The course is designed to allow the student to better understand the impact of terrorism, religion and nationalism upon the wars of decolonization in the period 1954-1962.